netverify/netverify.github.io/README.md

 bundle exec jekyll serve
 ```

-Then point your browser to http://localhost:4000/
+Then point your browser to http://localhost:4000/.

+The site was tested with ruby version 3.2.2.